Username4Fabian/MailResponses/README.md

 }
 ```

-In summary, the `ReceiveMail` class is a simple example of how to receive emails from an Outlook account using the JavaMail API.
-It demonstrates how to set up an email session, connect to an IMAP store, retrieve messages from the Inbox, and extract the text content of the messages.
+In summary, the `ReceiveMail` class is a simple example of how to receive emailDummies from an Outlook account using the JavaMail API.
+It demonstrates how to set up an emailDummy session, connect to an IMAP store, retrieve messages from the Inbox, and extract the text content of the messages.

 <br>

 ### SendMail.java:
 The provided code is a Java class named `SendMail` that is part of the `htlle.mailresponse` package.
-This class is used to send emails from an Outlook account using the JavaMail API.
+This class is used to send emailDummies from an Outlook account using the JavaMail API.

 The `SendMail` class has two private fields, `fromEmail` and `emailPassword`, which are used to authenticate with the Outlook account.